-|Home||» Services||» NDT Training and Certification||» Hardness Testing Course|
+|Home||» Services||» Non Destructive Testing Training and Certification||» Hardness Testing Course|

 Our Destructive Testing Lab Division is accredieted as per the ISO 17025 by the National Accreditation Board for Testing and Calibration Laboratories (NABL).
 It is accredieted in the field of Chemical & Mechanical Testing of Metals.
 This is the most renowned and highest accredition granted to the laboratories having specialization in Hardness Testing Certification, Hardness Testing Course, Material Testing and Calibration services.
 And this is why, client trust us and avail the benefits of our services.

 THE TERM HARDNESS is defined as the capability of a material to have a strong resistance against indentation or deformation when in comes in contact with an indenter under load.
 Normally, a hardness test includes the pressing of an indenter of known mechanical and geometry properties into the test material.
 Material hardness is tested by using the various types of scales.
 These scales indirectly or directly indicates the contact pressure, which is involved in deformation of the test surface.
 During the testing, the indenter is pressed into the material and therefore, the hardness is also considered as the ability of a material to withstand the compressive loads.
 Indenter may be Pyramidal (Vickers and Knoop Tests), Spherical (Brinell Test) Or Conical (Rockwell Test).
 The depth of indentation in the Rockwell tests is resolved and converted to a hardness number.
 It is done without the measurement units.
 While in the Vickers, Knoop and Brinell tests, the hardness value is reckoned as the load backed by unit area of the indentation.
 It is expressed in (kgf/mm2) kilograms per square millimeter.